slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ## On improving

-> *'To improve is to change; to be perfect is to change often.' -- Winston Churchill*
+> *"To improve is to change; to be perfect is to change often."
+-- Winston Churchill*

-> *'Once you stop learning, you start dying.' -- Albert Einstein*
+> *"Once you stop learning, you start dying."
+-- Albert Einstein*

 Most problems can be solved by graded exposure over time.
 You improve with experience and analysis of past situations.

-> *'The fastest way to learn is to do things the slow way.' -- Chris Sommer (gymnastics coach)*
+> *"The fastest way to learn is to do things the slow way."
+-- Chris Sommer (gymnastics coach)*

-> *'The illiterates of the 21st century will not be those who cannot read and write but those who cannot learn, unlearn, and relearn.' -- Alvin Toffler*
+> *"The illiterates of the 21st century will not be those who cannot read and write but those who cannot learn, unlearn, and relearn."
+-- Alvin Toffler*

-> *'He who asks a question is fool for five minutes.
-He who does not ask a question remains a fool forever.' -- Chinese proverb*
+> *"He who asks a question is fool for five minutes.
+He who does not ask a question remains a fool forever."
+-- Chinese proverb*

-> *'I have no special talent, I'm only passionately curious.' -- Albert Einstein*
+> *"I have no special talent, I'm only passionately curious."
+-- Albert Einstein*

 ### How to learn?

 <!--
-> *'There is no limit on better.
-Talent is distributed unfairly, but there is no limit on how much we can improve what we start with.' -- Kevin Kelly*
+> *"There is no limit on better.
+Talent is distributed unfairly, but there is no limit on how much we can improve what we start with."
+-- Kevin Kelly*
-> *'#383.
-Every man hears only what he understands.' -- goethe*
+> *"#383.
+Every man hears only what he understands."
+-- goethe*
-> *'The eye sees only what the mind is prepared to comprehend.' -- Robertson Davies*
+> *"The eye sees only what the mind is prepared to comprehend."
+-- Robertson Davies*
-> *'I’m no genius.
-I’m smart in spots—but I stay around those spots.' -- Tom Watson Sr., Founder of IBM*
+> *"I’m no genius.
+I’m smart in spots—but I stay around those spots."
+-- Tom Watson Sr., Founder of IBM*
-> *'When you are stuck, sleep on it.
-Let your subconscious work for you.' -- Kevin Kelly*
+> *"When you are stuck, sleep on it.
+Let your subconscious work for you."
+-- Kevin Kelly*

 - success is the worst teacher
 - Education leads toward a continuing self-discovery; training leads toward a final self-definition.'